rpaavola/grubgrabber-server/README.md

 # Endpoints

+## GET /api/plannedmeal

+-   respondes with all meals

-## POST /api/mealbuild
+## POST /api/plannedmeal

 -   Creates a new meal.
--   Expected body: { meal_name, quantity, product }
+-   Expected body: { title, type}

+## DELETE /api/plannedmeal

+-   Deletes a meal.

+## GET /api/mealingredient

+-   respondes with all ingredients

-## POST /api/users/login
+## POST /api/mealingredient

--   Generates and responds a JWT for the user to use for future authorization.
+-   Creates a new ingredient.
--   Expected body: { email, password }
+-   Expected body: { quantity, ingredient}
--   Response format: { token: "JWT_TOKEN_HERE" }

-## GET /api/users/current
+## DELETE /api/mealingredient

--   Gets information about the currently logged in user.
--   If no valid JWT is provided, this route will respond with 401 Unauthorized.
--   Expected headers: { Authorization: "Bearer JWT_TOKEN_HERE" }
+-   Deletes an ingredient.